hapijs/hapi/API.md

-When the scheme `authenticate()` method implementation calls `reply()` with an error condition, the specifics of the error affect whether additional authentication strategies will be attempted if configured for the route.
-If the `err` returned by the `reply()` method includes a message, no additional strategies will be attempted.
-If the `err` does not include a message but does include a scheme name (e.g. `Boom.unauthorized(null, 'Custom')`), additional strategies will be attempted in order of preference.
+When the scheme `authenticate()` method implementation calls `reply()` with an error condition, the specifics of the error affect whether additional authentication strategies will be attempted (if configured for the route).
+If the `err` passed to the `reply()` method includes a message, no additional strategies will be attempted.
+If the `err` does not include a message but does include the scheme name (e.g. `Boom.unauthorized(null, 'Custom')`), additional strategies will be attempted in the order of preference (defined in the route configuration).
+If authentication fails the scheme names will be present in the 'WWW-Authenticate' header.

 When the scheme `payload()` method returns an error with a message, it means payload validation failed due to bad payload.
 If the error has no message but includes a scheme name (e.g.